hmans/three-elements/README.md

 - [three-elements with Vue](https://codesandbox.io/s/three-elements-vue-1swry?file=/src/App.vue)
   - **Caveat:** Vue requires [a bit of configuration](https://v3.vuejs.org/guide/migration/custom-elements-interop.html#autonomous-custom-elements) to stop it from spitting out warnings about custom elements it doesn't know.
 - [three-elements with React](https://codesandbox.io/s/three-elements-react-9nqh4?file=/src/App.js)
   - **Caveat:** you can't currently directly assign function callbacks to `onupdate` and friends.
 Improvements to this are being [discussed in the React community](https://github.com/facebook/react/issues/11347), also see [this page on custom-elements-everywhere.com](https://custom-elements-everywhere.com/libraries/react/results/results.html).
-You can work around this caveat through refs, but if you really want to React, maybe consider using [react-three-fiber] instead.
+You can work around this caveat by directly setting the `onupdate` etc. properties on element refs.
 - [three-elements with HyperApp](https://codesandbox.io/s/three-elements-hyperapp-rxhei?file=/index.html)
   - **Caveat:** apparently you can't currently assign `onupdate` attributes as they get swallowed by the framework for some reason.
 I'm not very familiar with HyperApp and will investigate and hopefully fix this eventually.